 - Any money left can be used for “wants.”

-- Committing to the plan.
-The author warns us: months after months, we will see improvements, we will have a financially healthier lifestyle, we will become financially fit.
+- Commit to the plan.
+The author warns us: month after month, we will see improvements, we will have a financially healthier lifestyle, and we will become financially fit.
 The process will not stop there.
 We need ongoing effort to remain fit.
 At this stage, the author suggests starting the program for Financially fit people (discussed above).

 FINANCIALLY FAT TYPE

-People with overeating problems are fat, and so are people who have overspending problems.
-Financially fat people have a habit of spending significantly more than they are saving and sometimes more than making.
-In this category, there are also many high earners that, no matter their income, are still able to spend more than they save or earn.
-Shannon states that she was once part of this category before taking actions.
+People with overeating problems are fat, and so are those with overspending problems.
+Financially fat people have a habit of spending significantly more than they are saving and sometimes more than they are making.
+In this category, there are also many high earners that, no matter their income, can still spend more than they save or earn.
+Shannon states that she was once part of this category before taking action.
 Spending more was temporarily making her happy.
 In the long run, she could feel stressed about it.
 She was financially fat for 13 years without perceiving she had a problem.
 Like many of her friends and acquaintances, she thought the solution was to make more money, which would have cured her problems.
 That is never the case!